Onurb7/Onurb7/README.md

 # About

-I'm a full-stack software engineer with over **8 years of professional experience** building production software across a range of domains, ERP and CRM platforms, internal B2B tooling, and high-traffic SaaS products with large active user bases.
+Senior full-stack software engineer with **8+ years of professional experience** building production software across a range of domains, ERP and CRM platforms, internal B2B tooling, and high-traffic SaaS products with large active user bases.

 Most of that work is under NDA and lives on private infrastructure, but it's what shaped how I think about reliability, data modelling, and building systems people depend on day to day.